The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 3) The Ideal Environment For Space Utilization & Exploration

-As already mentioned, the thermosphere is home to the ISS (International Space Station) and almost a thousand active low orbit satellites orbiting the earth.
+As already mentioned, the thermosphere is home to the ISS (International Space Station) and almost a thousand active low-orbit satellites around the Earth.

 The thermosphere’s location and environment make it ideal for us to be able to put objects in a permanent (or semi-permanent) orbit in space.

-(In order for a spacecraft to break completely free from earth's atmosphere and travel into outer space, it needs much more powerful rockets that would have been too expensive to make the launch & maintenance of satellites and NASA's Space Shuttle Program economically viable)
+(In order for a spacecraft to break completely free from Earth’s atmosphere and travel into outer space, it needs much more powerful rockets that would have been too expensive to make the launch and maintenance of satellites and NASA’s Space Shuttle Program economically viable.)

 In the future, platforms may be built in the thermosphere that will serve as launching pads for deep space exploration.
 The thermosphere really provides endless possibilities, especially with the increase of companies from the private sector entering the space arena.

 Like all the layers below it, the thermosphere is separated from the exosphere above it by a thin layer.
-The thermopause forms the last layer below which the atmosphere can be seen as active on the insulation received.
-This is mainly due to the presence of heavier gasses like monatomic oxygen.
+The thermopause forms the last layer below which the atmosphere can be seen as active on the insolation received.
+This is mainly due to the presence of heavier gases like monatomic oxygen.

 The Exosphere